dpiras/GMM-MI/README.md

         The log-likelihood threshold on each GMM fit used to choose when to stop training.
 Smaller values will improve the fit quality and reduce the chances of stopping at a local optimum, while making the code considerably slower.
-This is equivalent to `tol` in sklearn GMMs. reg_covar : float, default=1e-15
+This is equivalent to `tol` in sklearn GMMs.
+        Note this parameter can be degenerate with `threshold_components`, and the two should be set together to reach a good density estimate of the data. reg_covar : float, default=1e-15
         The constant term added to the diagonal of the covariance matrices to avoid singularities.
         Smaller values will increase the chances of singular matrices, but will have a smaller